KHZyad/Calculator/README.md

 Abstract method: double compute(double A, double B) Addition, Subtraction, Multiplication, Division (Concrete classes) Each implements the compute method for the respective operation.

+.gitignore Setup:
+We use a .gitignore file to exclude unnecessary files from the repository, such as:

+.class files
+Build or dependency files